rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 There are credential processes for using key pairs stored on hardware tokens.
 Check crates.io to see if there's one available for your hardware.
 Each one is a little different, but the general workflow is:
 1. `cargo install credential-process-for-your-hardware-token`
-2. run `cargo credential-process-for-your-hardware-token setup registryURL` to get your public key.
+2. Run `cargo credential-process-for-your-hardware-token setup registryURL` to get your public key.
 3. Go to the registries log in page, upload your public key and get your user ID.
 4. Edit `credentials.toml` to have a `credential-process` field as described by `credential-process-for-your-hardware-token` docs.
 (The credential process command may help do this for you.)